sg-developer-portal/doc-portal-publisher-guide/README.md

 Developers can now write their project documentation with markdown files in their own git repositories, which are automatically synced to the documentation portal.

+## Why write technical documentation?

+Every piece of software that is meant to be reused needs proper user-facing documentation.
+[Read more about writing documentation](writing-documentation).

 ### Public and private documentation

 Users can choose whether their documentation sites are public-facing or behind a TechPass login.